 Some cats prefer to be up high to feel safe.
 If this is the case, you can pop an igloo bed up somewhere but ensure it’s secure.
 The last thing you need is for your cat to fall off a high shelf and get even more stressed out!

 For Dotty, we’ve gone with a cardboard box.
 She loves boxes and it’ll be something she’ll happily go and explore on her own anyway.

 Step three – make it cosy

 You’ll want to make your pet’s den as cosy as possible to a) help them feel safe and b) absorb some of the firework noises.
-This is where you can go full den, by covering your box or crate with lots of blankets!
+This is where you can create a full den by covering your box or crate with lots of blankets!
 Note: if you’re using a box, make sure it’s sturdy and won’t collapse under your blanket den.

 Inside, you can also use cushions, blankets and familiar items of clothing that smell of you to help comfort your pet and make it a nice comfy space.
 If your pet has a favourite blanket to lie on, use this inside the den.

 For Dotty, we’ve got an assortment of blankets and put her favourite ones inside.